TeamOpenSmartGlasses/AugmentOS/README.md

 ### Wearables

 1. Install and run the [SmartGlassesManager](https://github.com/TeamOpenSmartGlasses/SmartGlassesManager).
-2. Install and run the Discuss++ Android app located in ./android_app
+2. Install and run the Convoscope Android app located in ./android_app
-3. Start Discuss++ using the SmartGlassesManager launcher.
+3. Start Convoscope using the SmartGlassesManager launcher.

 ### Building OGG/Orbis C++ for ASP